willykc/templ/README.md

 Add any scaffold to the *Selectable Scaffolds* list in **TemplSettings** to enable it for generation.

-Select *Generate Templ Scaffold* from the context menu after right-clicking any existing asset in the project hierarchy.
-The selected asset will be exposed to the scaffold as **Selection**, and can be accessed in templates and node names.
+Right-click on any existing asset in the project hierarchy and select *Generate Templ Scaffold* from the context menu.
 A selection menu will be shown with all valid scaffolds in the *Selectable Scaffolds* list.

 Select the scaffold you wish to generate.
 If the selected scaffold is configured with a default input, a dialog will be shown where input values can be edited before generation.
 Press the button below to generate the scaffold.
 If the selected scaffold is not configured with a default input, then the scaffold will be generated immediately after selected.

+The selected asset in the project hierarchy will be exposed to the scaffold as **Selection**, and can be accessed in templates and node names.

 Scaffolds can be regenerated in the same directory.
 Just before regeneration, a dialog will be shown to allow selecting which assets should be overwritten or skipped.